-- 2 tbsp oil such as canola or sunflower
+- 2 tablespoon oil such as canola or sunflower

-- ¼ tsp salt guide, adjust for personal preference
+- ¼ teaspoon salt guide, adjust for personal preference

 - Optional: remove the casing of the sausages by soaking it in warm to hot (not boiling) water for 2 minutes then peel at either ends.
 Discard casing. (note 4)

-- Scramble eggs in a hot non-stick pan with 1 tbsp of oil.
+- Scramble eggs in a hot non-stick pan with 1 tablespoon of oil.
 Once it has formed shape but not completely cooked through, remove and set aside.
 This takes about 10 seconds.